Jake Polledri

-Jake Polledri (born 8 November 1995) is an English-born rugby union player who plays for the Italy national rugby union team and for Gloucester Rugby in Premiership Rugby.
+Jake Polledri (born 8 November 1995) is an English-born Italian rugby union retired player.
+He played for the Italy national rugby union team in 20 occasions with 4 tries.

 Early life

-Polledri attended The Downs Preparatory School, Bristol until the age of 13.
-He had a brother.
-Whilst at The Downs Polledri was a member of the victorious 2009 National Schools 7’s winning side, beating Bedford School to become National Champions.
+Polledri is the son of Peter Polledri, who represented Bristol and captained England Under-23.
+He had a younger brother, who died in March 2022.
+He attended The Downs Preparatory School, Bristol until the age of 13.
+Whilst at The Downs Polledri was a member of the 2009 National Schools 7's winning side, beating Bedford School to become National Champions.
 After leaving The Downs Preparatory School in 2009, Polledri enrolled at Colston's School, Bristol.
 Afterwards Polledri moved to Filton College, Bristol.
 He represented Filton College and Dings Crusaders, in addition to turning out in the Aviva Premiership A League for Bristol Rugby since 2014.
 He played junior rugby for St Mary's Old Boys.

 Club career

-He then joined Hartpury RFC during the 2015-16 season where at senior level, during the 2016-17 season, he had a breakthrough campaign as he has played his part in a season for the runaway leaders in National League 1, where he helped them earn promotion to the RFU Championship.
+He then joined Hartpury RFC during the 2015–16 season where at senior level, during the 2016–17 season, he had a breakthrough campaign as he has played his part in a season for the leaders in National League 1, where he helped them earn promotion to the RFU Championship.

-On 2 March 2017, Polledri signed his first professional contract with Gloucester Rugby in Premiership Rugby, which is a three-year deal ahead of the 2017-18 season.
+On 2 March 2017, Polledri signed his first professional contract with Gloucester Rugby in Premiership Rugby; a three-year deal ahead of the 2017–18 season.
 In December 2017, he was awarded Try of the week for his try in Round 10 against London Irish.
-He also won Gloucester Rugby’s Young Player of the Season Award for the 2017-18 season and the Player of the Season for the 2019-20 season.
+He also won Gloucester Rugby's Young Player of the Season Award for the 2017–18 season and the Player of the Season for the 2019–20 season.

-After suffering a serious knee ligament injury that led Polledri out of action for nearly 18 months, he has signed a contract extension to stay with Gloucester for the 2022-23 season.
+After suffering a knee ligament injury that led Polledri out of action for nearly 18 months, he has signed a contract extension to stay with Gloucester for the 2022–23 season.

-In March 2023, Gloucester Rugby confirmed that Pollledri would depart the club at the end of the 2022-23 season to join Zebre.
+In March 2023, Gloucester Rugby confirmed that Polledri would depart the club at the end of the 2023–24 season to join Zebre.